OsBlaineOra/db-devops-tools/UTPLSQL.md

     ```
     pushd /home/opc/db-devops-tools; python -m SimpleHTTPServer; popd
     ```
 1. **In your browser**
-1. Check Dev code coverage \<yourPublicIp>:8000/coverage.html
+    Check Dev code coverage \<yourPublicIp>:8000/coverage.html
 1. **In Cloud Shell**
-1. Ctrl-C to stop the web server
+    Ctrl-C to stop the web server
 1. [Git add/commit/push][GitLink]
+1. **In Jenkins**
-1. Check Jenkins test results
+    1. Check test results
-1. Check Jenkins code coverage
+    1. Check code coverage
-1. **In Jenkins** click Build Now to run the build a second time
+    1. Click 'Build Now' to run the build a second time
       The test Fails because the previous test data is still there.
-1. **In SQL Developer Web** Execute the following query in the worksheet to query the customers
+1. **In SQL Developer Web**
+    Execute the following query in the worksheet to query the customers
     ```
     select * from hol_test.customers;
     ```

 ## Before All

 Edit the package spec
+Run the following in your **Cloud Shell(ssh)**
 ```
 nano test/test_generate_customers_func.pks
 ```